barbosatek/Moker/readme.md

-# AutoMock, test what matters!
+# AutoMock, unit test what matters!
 This framework allows testing units in a cleaner way by removing noisy code and focus on the code that matters.
 It allows the developer to:
 * Completely ignore dependencies not being used in the test unit, even if they're needed in the constructor.
 * Ignore delcaring mocks, the framework keeps track of them via the `The<T>()` method.